QualiTorque/qualitorque.github.io/docs/authentication/service-accounts-for-azure.md

 8. Create a file called aks_workload_id_service_account.yaml with the below content:

   :::note
-  Note: replace the {property name} with the corresponding values.
+  Replace the {property name} with the corresponding values.

   For service account name, choose a new name.

-  Note the namespace that you select for Torque Environments and use it in the Torque configuration part
+  Take a note of the namespace that you select for Torque Environments (it will be in use in the next part - Torque configuration)
   :::

   ```jsx title=